Wondering what to see in Genoa? Check out this detailed itinerary that uncovers all the beauties of the Ligurian capital in four wonderful days!

 From Piazza De Ferrari, walk along Via XXV Aprile up until Piazza delle Fontane Marose, which leads to Via Garibaldi.
 This gorgeous street is home to the Palazzi dei Rolli Unesco site, a series of splendid palaces dating from the 16th and 17th centuries when Genoa established a unique system of public lodging in private residences of local wealthy families.
 These palaces were used to host politicians and illustrious personalities on state visits and their grandeur caught the eye of many artists.
 The Flemish painter Rubens even published a collection of drawings so that these palaces could become “an example of beauty and magnificence for all of Europe”.

 While strolling around Via Garibaldi, look for the sign indicating the lift to Spianata Castelletto.
-This is a fabulous panoramic piazza offering a break from the hustle and bustle of the city centre, as well as expansive views over Genoa’s old town and its harbour.
+This is a fabulous panoramic piazza offering a break from the hustle and bustle of the city center, as well as expansive views over Genoa’s old town and its harbor.
 I mean, look at this:

 If you’re visiting on a hot summer day like I did, grab some refreshing Sicilian granita at Don Paolo, a little café serving also excellent gelato and mouthwatering cannoli!